ValenciaCarmona/Tea-cozy-project/README.md

 # The Tea Cozy Website

-This is the website for The Tea Cozy, a tea shop specializing in handcrafted and organic teas.

-# The Tea Cozy Website
 This project is from the Codecademy Full Stack Engineer course.
 I created the main page for a coffee shop website using HTML and CSS.
 I really enjoyed the whole process.

 https://github.com/user-attachments/assets/6643bd7c-85e0-4dce-a208-9fd5a15ab147